 Another advice for diamond shoppers is to buy a warranty.
 Besides having written proof of the diamond’s value, a warranty serves as a safety net in case something were to happen to the piece of jewelry.
 Even though the diamond is the most durable material known to man, it is not indestructible.
 It can crack or get scratched.
 In case this does happen, one can use the warranty to salvage the situation.

 Overall, it is highly advised to have a certificate accompany your diamond-related purchases, not merely to have a written document to prove the value of your investment, but also for the calm of your own conscience.
 It is surprising how quickly certain ill-intentioned jewelers choose to take advantage of the situation and lure inexperienced shoppers into buying faux diamonds.
-To avoid such unfortunate scenarios, it is suggested that the shopper do the adequate research before setting out to purchase the diamond.
+To avoid such unfortunate scenarios, it is suggested that the shopper does the adequate research before setting out to purchase the diamond.
 After all, it is a serious investment—an emotional one at best.
 So, taking the extra time and effort will definitely be worth it in the long run.

 Purchasing a warranty is also suggested in order to be able to have the jewel highly maintained, more often than not, completely free of charge.
 However, purchasing a warranty would mainly serve to avoid paying huge amounts of money in case it gets damaged.